vinceimbat/vinceimbat/content/The Eastern philosophy period of my intellectual life (2015–2017).md

 Because Dave was a yogi and he shared some of his favorite books about yoga, I got acquainted first with [[Hinduism]].
 With his suggestion, I read the [[literature/bhagavad gita]], the [[Yoga Sutras of Patanjali]], and [[The Heart of Yoga]] by Desikachar).
 I also met the works on [[Spiritual humanism]] by [[Jay Lakhani]].
 Even at this point, I was still trying to connect secular knowledge with religious wisdom.

-Through Dave’s suggestion, I also encountered and read the [[literature/tao te ching]].
+Through Dave’s suggestion, I also encountered and read the [[tao te ching]].

 I also started reading [[New Age]] philosophy.